 This is what you should be doing, ganking!
 Youv'e just finished getting your red buff and you have already reached level three, so you have your entire kit ready.
 Since we finished our route at red, you should be ganking Bot/Mid lane (if you are blue team) or Top/Mid lane (if you are purple team).

 If you haven't got even the smallest chance of ganking, you should just continue farming.
 This is not my reccomended course of action, ganking will benefit you team more and overall it is more usefull.
 This choice is when you simply can't gank, either you are low on sustain, or all your lanes are pushed, or something like that.

 This is the least recommended path.
 You lose valuable xp, gold, and lane pressure when you do this.
 The only reason you should be doing this is if you have no health or potions left to continue jungling.
 Consider changing you masteries for more sustain.
 See Masteries section.

-Whichever choice you made I will assume you are back at your base with at least Boots of Speed and Spirit Stone.
+Whichever choice you made I will assume you are back at your base with at least Boots and Spirit Stone.
 At this point you just have to repeat one of the three choices, Gank, Farm or Back.
 You continue this cycle until mid game begins at which point teamfights will break out and it's time for you to stop jungling.

 Jungling - Before Patch 3.8

 This is the old jungle route, I am keeping this section since Riot are kind of idiots and they might return the jungle to this.
 THIS IS NOT THE CURRENT JUNGLE ROUTE!!!

 A Gank is essentially an ambush.
 It is when a teammate or more stealthily join a lane to apply pressure to it.
 Ganking is an important part of being a jungler because you are most free to make plays.

 Sejuani is one of the best gankers out there, she has a gap close, an Aoe, one soft cc and two hard ones.
 Don't waste your potential, gank often, even an unsuccessful gank is beneficial.